Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 | **SIX** | ✅      | ❌      | ❌     | ❌       | ❌     |
 | **X**   | ❌      | ❌      | ❌     | ❌       | ❌     |

-Hierarchical locks are useful in practice as each txn only needs a few locks.
+Hierarchical locks are useful in practice as each transactions only needs a few locks.
 Intention locks help improve concurrency:
-→ Intention-Shared (IS): Intent to get S lock(s) at finer granularity.
+-   Intention-Shared (IS): Intent to get lock(s) at finer granularity.

-→ Intention-Exclusive (IX): Intent to get X lock(s) at finer granularity.
+-   Intention-Exclusive (IX): Intent to get X lock(s) at finer granularity.

-→ Shared+Intention-Exclusive (SIX): Like S and IX at the same time.
+-   Shared+Intention-Exclusive (SIX): Like and IX at the same time.

 Lock escalation dynamically asks for coarser-grained locks when too many low-level locks acquired.